browserengineering/book/book/invalidation.md

 `display_px` just does some math so always returns the same result given the same inputs.
 This means the browser should now work correctly again.

+Idempotency is important because it means it doesn't matter _how many_ times a function was called: one call, two calls, ten calls, no matter what the result is the same.
+And this means that avoiding redundant work is safe: if we find that we're calling the function twice with the same inputs and dependencies, we can just skip the second call without breaking anything else.
+So let's turn to that.

 ::: {.further}